 Preheat the oven to 120 degrees.
 Remove the products from the vacuum packaging and place them in the preheated oven.
-It is important that the oven does not get too hot to prevent the products from overcooking.
+It is important that the oven does not get too hot, so that the products do not overcook.
 The advantage of the oven is that the product heats up quickly, but the disadvantage remains that the product overcooks more quickly.

 All the possibilities of sous vide cooking

-Now that you're familiar with the steps for sous vide cooking of meat, poultry and fish, it's time to discover what other possibilities a sous vide appliance has.
-For a clear overview of all the possibilities, you can visit our sous vide recipes.
-The appliance is also perfect for melting chocolate to make the most delicious chocolate strawberries.
+Now that you’re familiar with the steps for sous vide cooking of meat, poultry and fish, it’s time to find out what other possibilities a sous vide appliance has to offer.
+For a clear overview of all the possibilities, visit our sous vide recipes.
+The appliance lends itself perfectly to melting chocolate to make the most delicious chocolate strawberries.

 Speaking of fruit, that is delicious to prepare sous vide.
-Something you should try.
+Something you have to try.
 See the recipe for the pineapple.
-And what about gin-tonic, the well known drink with juniper berries.
-In this blog you will learn how to prepare your own gin and tonic sous vide!
+And what about gin-tonic, the well-known drink with juniper berries.
+In this blog, you will learn how to prepare your own gin and tonic sous vide!

-After all this information, you can't wait to get started.
-We are happy to help you get started.
-Get startedright away with the most impressive cooking technique using the sous vide packages.
+After all this information, you can’t wait to get started.
+We’ll be happy to help you get started.
+Get started right away with the most impressive cooking technique using the sous vide packages.
 Or check out our extensive range of sous vide equipment here.